Bicycle user group

-A bicycle user group (BUG) or cycle user group (CUG) is a group set up to promote cycling issues in, for example, a place of employment or a local government area.
-The user group might be a part of or affiliated with a bigger cycling organization representing cyclists' interests at city or state level.
+A bicycle user group (BUG) or cycle user group (CUG), bicycle association or cycling organization is a group set up to promote cycling issues in, for example, a place of employment or a local government area.
+The user group might be a part of or affiliated with a bigger cycling organization representing cyclists' interests at the city or state level.

 Activities

 For example, the group may lobby employers or local authorities to: